Tenerife airport disaster: Taxiing and takeoff preparations

 The tower instructed the KLM plane to taxi down the entire length of the runway and then make a 180° turn to get into takeoff position.
 While the KLM was backtaxiing on the runway, the controller asked the flight crew to report when it was ready to copy the ATC clearance.
 Because the flight crew was performing the checklist, copying the clearance was postponed until the aircraft was in takeoff position.

-Shortly afterward, the Pan Am was instructed to follow the KLM down the same runway, exit it by taking the third exit on their left and then use the parallel taxiway.
+Shortly afterward, the Pan Am was instructed to follow the KLM down the same runway, exit it by taking the third exit on the left and then use the parallel taxiway.
 Initially, the crew was unclear as to whether the controller had told them to take the first or third exit.
 The crew asked for clarification and the controller responded emphatically by replying: "The third one, sir; one, two, three; third, third one."
 The crew began the taxi and proceeded to identify the unmarked taxiways using an airport diagram as they reached them.

-The crew successfully identified the first two taxiways (C-1 and C-2), but their discussion in the cockpit indicated that they had not sighted the third taxiway (C-3), which they had been instructed to use.
+The crew successfully identified the first two taxiways (C1 and C2), but their discussion in the cockpit indicated that they had not sighted the third taxiway (C3), which they had been instructed to use.
 There were no markings or signs to identify the runway exits and they were in conditions of poor visibility.
-The Pan Am crew appeared to remain unsure of their position on the runway until the collision, which occurred near the intersection with the fourth taxiway (C-4).
+The Pan Am crew appeared to remain unsure of their position on the runway until the collision, which occurred near the intersection with the fourth taxiway (C4).

 The angle of the third taxiway would have required the plane to perform a 148° turn, which would lead back toward the still-crowded main apron.
-At the end of C-3, the Pan Am would have to make another 148° turn, in order to continue taxiing towards the start of the runway, similar to a mirrored letter "Z".
-Taxiway C-4 would have required two 35° turns.
-A study carried out by the Air Line Pilots Association (ALPA) after the accident concluded that making the second 148° turn at the end of taxiway C-3 would have been "a practical impossibility".
+At the end of C3, the Pan Am would have to make another 148° turn to continue taxiing towards the start of the runway, similar to a mirrored letter Z. Taxiway C4 would have required two 35° turns.
+A study carried out by the Air Line Pilots Association (ALPA) after the accident concluded that making the second 148° turn at the end of taxiway C3 would have been "a practical impossibility".
 The official report from the Spanish authorities explained that the controller instructed the Pan Am aircraft to use the third taxiway because this was the earliest exit that they could take to reach the unobstructed section of the parallel taxiway.
+These instructions issued by the airport controllers indicated their lack of familiarity with the difficulty of handling large aircraft such as the 747.
+In an interview years later, First Officer Bragg said he believed that the airport controllers saw the plane pass the first taxiway and their instructions to turn on the third taxiway were intended to mean the third taxiway they saw after the first one, which would have been taxiway C4.